ryanjob42/polyhedral_notes/Integer Set Library (ISL)/Adding ISL JNI Bindings.md

 Recall the functions you recorded in the
 [Finding the ISL Functions to Import](#find-the-isl-functions-to-import) section which did not have the `__isl_export` line above it.
+If there were no such functions, you can skip this step.
 For each function, you will need to make changes to the GeCoS ISL Tools makefile.

 You should not attempt to modify ISL directly, as this would only work for you,